samgedwillo/How-To-Hue-Dashboards/README.md

 # How to Hue Dashboards
-This repository will walk through a tutorial on how to access, and use Hue dashboards.
+This repository will walk through a tutorial on how to access and utilize Hue dashboards.

-#### Contact
-Sam Gedwillo (samgedwillo@gmail.com)

 ### Prereqs
 1. Cloudera Quickstart